-With offices in San Francisco and Oslo, Mork Ulnes Architects approaches projects with both Scandinavian practicality and Northern California’s ‘can-do’ spirit of innovation.
+With offices in San Francisco and Oslo, Mork Ulnes Architects approaches projects with both Scandinavian practicality and California’s ‘can-do’ spirit of innovation.

 Mork Ulnes Architects has been the recipient of numerous national and international honors, including Architectural Record’s 2015 World-wide Design Vanguard award.
 The firms’ work has also been widely featured in international publications such as The New York Times, Wallpaper, Mark, and Dwell Magazine.